-Why is this research important in terms of improving adult social care services? and/or the evidence base for social care?
+Why is this research important in terms of improving social care services and/or the evidence base for social care?
 Does it address local and/or national priorities for care users, carers, practitioners or the public?
-It is essential that you clearly identify the social care need that your research aims to address.
-Please outline the anticipated value or contribution the study will provide.

-- the importance of the proposed research and its relevance to the priorities and needs of the social care system (including a statement of the significance of the research area, i.e. the scale of the social, economic, or health burden).
+- the importance of the proposed research and its relevance to the priorities and needs of the social care system (including a statement of the significance of the research area, i.e. the scale of the social, economic, or other key public service burden).

-- the anticipated outputs, outcomes and impact of the proposed research on the welfare of care users, carers, and/or the public, highlighting the trajectory to social care benefit and quantifying the potential benefits, where possible
+- the anticipated outputs, outcomes and impact of the proposed research on the welfare of care users, carers, and/or the public, highlighting the trajectory to social care benefit and quantification of the potential benefits, where possible

 - the anticipated timescale for the benefits resulting from the proposed research to be realised.

 Review of existing evidence - How does the existing literature support this proposal?

 Explain why this research is needed now, both in terms of time and relevance.
 We will only fund primary research where the proposed research is informed by a review of the existing evidence.

 - the need for research in this area, drawing particularly from systematic reviews (including social care service context and relevant policies), and the rationale for the particular lines of research you plan to pursue

 - past and current research that justifies the proposed research and shows that it will add distinct value to what is already known, or in progress

 - work undertaken previously by the research team which has led to the proposed project(e.g., describe any pilot or feasibility data).